nus-oss/nus-oss.github.io/pages/isc.md

 This phase starts only after you have been accepted for an ISC@NUS-OSS slot, which in turn depends on your performance in the phase 2 above.

-**In this phase, you can do a mixture of [A] and [B] given further below.** You are expected to do at least one (the more, the better) PR for [A].
-Doing [B] is optional but given your progress in [A] will be limited by how quickly you receive PR reviews from the dev team (who may be busy with internships etc. too), you are recommended to use [B] to compensate and still achieve the required progress/workload.
+**In this phase, you can do a mixture of [3A] and [3B] given further below.** You are expected to do at least one (the more, the better) PR for [3A].
+Doing [3B] is optional but given your progress in [3A] will be limited by how quickly you receive PR reviews from the dev team (who may be busy with internships etc. too), you are recommended to use [3B] to compensate and still achieve the required progress/workload.

 <box>

-#### [A] Contribute PRs
+#### [3A] Contribute PRs

 1. **Learn the workflow** and various conventions followed by the project.
 These are likely to be found among the dev docs of the project.
 1. **Start submitting PRs** for issues in the issue tracker of the project.